jondarrer/my-personal-site/src/markdown/automating-repetitive-software-tasks-using-plop.md

 I will need a regex and will need to modify the file four times: once for each of the two sections and again for each of the two languages.

-My regexes will be to find the paths:
+My regexs will be to find the paths:

 - "en"->"routes"
 - "en"->"blog-posts"